You are here:

 Cleanup Activities in Libby

 EPA's emergency response work in Libby has focused on removing Libby amphibole asbestos (LA) source areas.
-As of October 2010, EPA has safely removed well over 900,000 cubic yards of asbestos-contaminated waste from major source areas and structures.
 Contaminated soils are disposed of at the former vermiculite mine.
 Contaminated construction debris is placed in a specially designed landfill cell.

 Recent cleanup efforts have focused on residences and businesses.
-By the end of the 2010 construction season, EPA has conducted cleanup actions at over 1,460 residences and commercial properties.
+As of 2015 EPA has conducted removals at over 2,000 residences and commercial properties.

 The cleanup actions included investigation, excavation, demolition, disposal, and restoration activities.
 These cleanups entail detailed planning and implementation to ensure public and worker protection.